MaMMUT: A Simple Architecture for Joint Learning for MultiModal Tasks: Method

 \subsection{Pretraining Losses}

 Our model combines the strengths of popular vision-language pre-training losses, as are specifically described below, including with our modifications.

-\paragraph{Contrastive Loss.}\quad Compared to the fully supervised classification pretraining, the contrastive learning approach uses separate image and text encoders to compute image and text embeddings of typically web-scale image-text pairs~\cite{radford2021clip,align,yu2022coca,zhai2021lit}.
+\paragraph{Contrastive Loss.}\quad Compared to the fully supervised classification pretraining, the contrastive learning approach uses separate image and text encoders to compute image and text embeddings of typically web-scale image-text pairs~\citep{radford2021clip,align,yu2022coca,zhai2021lit}.
 This allows to model to learn from the richer supervisory signal of free-form text than a fixed label set.
-The two encoders are trained jointly to minimize the contrastive objective below~\cite{oord2018representation}:

-where $v_i$ and $l_i$ are the normalized image and text embeddings, and $\tau$ is the learnable temperature to scale the logits.
-The loss is summed over the number of elements in the batch $B$.
-As a result of learning from free-form text, the representation is very effective for zero-shot image classification, image-text retrieval, and robust to corrupted or out-of-distribution images~\cite{radford2021clip}.
+The two encoders are trained jointly to minimize the contrastive objective~\citep{oord2018representation,radford2021clip,align}.
+As a result of learning from free-form text, the representation is very effective for zero-shot image classification, image-text retrieval, and robust to corrupted or out-of-distribution images~\citep{radford2021clip}.

 \paragraph{Image Captioning loss.}\quad Dual-encoder contrastive models treat the text as a single entity to be encoded, while the encoder-decoder image captioner seeks a more detailed token-level understanding by predicting each word in sequence (see middle of Figure~\ref{fig:main_arch}).
-This is achieved through an encoder-decoder architecture, where the image encoder creates a latent representation of the image using ViT~\cite{dosovitskiy2020image} or ConvNet backbone.
+This is achieved through an encoder-decoder architecture, where the image encoder creates a latent representation of the image using ViT~\citep{dosovitskiy2020image} or ConvNet backbone.
 The text decoder then generates the tokens autoregressively by maximizing the likelihood of each predicted token given the previously generated tokens in the sequence, resulting in the following forward autoregressive formulation:

 To achieve maximum learning efficiency and parallelize computation, the encoder-decoder architecture is trained using a technique called teacher-forcing, which trains the model to predict the tokens at all time steps in parallel.